21.07.2024

 What Is a Chargeback?

 A chargeback is when a credit or debit card issuer reverses funds to the cardholder after they dispute a charge.
-Chargebacks should not to be confused with refunds, where the business returns the money for a refund of the good or service.
+Chargebacks should not be confused with refunds, where the business returns the money for a refund of the good or service.

 A merchant chargeback, on the other hand, involves the issuing bank withdrawing funds from the business's account.
 The bank holds the money during their investigation and returns it to the customer if the dispute is valid.